JacksonKuo/blog/_posts/2025-4-29-chrome-extension-manifest-v3.markdown

 }, 500);
 ```

-This version if very efficient, as `setInterval` runs every 500 ms on every `www.youtube.com` page.
+This version isn't very efficient, as `setInterval` runs every 500 ms on every `www.youtube.com` page.
 Let's us if we can come up with a more ideal version.

 #### Version 4
 There is an experimental Navigation API[^7] that was specifically tailored for intercepting SPA navigation events:

 > This is a successor to previous web platform features such as the History API and window.location, which solves their shortcomings and is specifically aimed at the needs of single-page applications (SPAs).

-Using an event listener should be much more efficient than repeating calling JS every 500 ms. Note this method doesn't proc on direct navigation to Shorts URLs, i.e. directly going to `https://www.youtube.com/shorts/OkR5f2hElwU`, but direct navigation is pretty rare and not something I'm super concerned about.
+Using an event listener should be much more efficient than repeatedly calling JS every 500 ms. Note this method doesn't proc on direct navigation to Shorts URLs, i.e. directly going to `https://www.youtube.com/shorts/OkR5f2hElwU`, but direct navigation is pretty rare and not something I'm super concerned about.

 ```js
 window.navigation.addEventListener("navigate", (event) => {